outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - apply structure of imbalance between resource metadata (supply/demand)
         - apply structure of limit to functions (requirement/assumption)
         - apply structures of cause to functions (dependency)

+      - the structures of conceptual variables like resource/habit/event/need can be replaced with the structures of interval & lack of interaction enforcement, if the interacting system/function data is available

     - which variables apply or give the illusion of randomness, for what reasons:
       - high-impact, root-cause, high-variation, multi-function variables that act like interfaces often have cascading side effects that interfere with a high variation of systems, across interaction structures like interaction layers, and if multiple interface variables exist, they may interact in a way that seems like randomness or generate randomness in their side effects